 |One-time social payment for cases of loss of income due to pregnancy and childbirth, adoption of a newborn child (children)|

 |Monthly social allowance for child care upon reaching one year||Monthly social benefit in case of loss of income in connection with childcare upon reaching the age of one year|

-Working women who are participants in the compulsory social insurance system are entitled to receive social benefits (that is, for whom the employer pays social contributions).
+Working women participating in the compulsory social insurance system are entitled to social benefits (that is, for whom the employer pays social contributions).

-Calculating a lump sum payment for parental leave – This social benefit is calculated only for working women and the amount is determined by social deductions for the last 12 months before the date of the onset of social risk, regardless of the actual worked period.
-The amount of payment can be found by multiplying the average monthly income for the last 12 months from which social contributions have been paid by the corresponding number of days of incapacity for work, and subtract 10% for pension contributions.
+Calculating a lump sum payment for parental leave – This social benefit is only for working women.
+The amount is determined by social deductions for the last 12 months before the onset of social risk, regardless of the worked period.
+The payment amount can be found by multiplying the average monthly income for the last 12 months from which social contributions have been paid by the corresponding number of days of incapacity for work and subtracting 10% for pension contributions.

-In order to calculate the amount for the payments, you need to divide the total income for the last 2 years (as evidenced by social contributions) by 24 months, then multiply by 0.4 and subtract 10% of the pension contributions.
+To calculate the payment amount, divide the total income for the last 2 years (as evidenced by social contributions) by 24 months, then multiply by 0.4 and subtract 10% of the pension contributions.

-The amount of average monthly earnings (income), considered for calculation of lost earnings (income), subjected to compensation shall not exceed ten-fold the amount of minimum earnings, established on the relevant financial year by the Law on republican budget, on the conclusion date for the compulsory accident insurance.
+Average monthly earnings (income) considered for lost earnings (income subject to compensation) shall not exceed 10x minimum earnings.
+This calculation is established for the relevant financial year by law for the compulsory accident insurance’s conclusion date.